 RELATED CONTENT: Dangers of Pneumonia in the Elderly

 It can be difficult to diagnose walking pneumonia.
-However, doctors may hear a crackling sound when listening to breathing.
+However, doctors may hear a crackling sound when listening to breathing during a physical exam.
 This symptom is one that you wouldn’t notice on your own, but it is a red flag for pneumonia.
 As needed, a doctor may also confirm the diagnosis with a chest X-ray or through mucus samples.